Team

 Jason's journey in community health began with a focus on case management, care coordination, outreach, and establishing Health Homes to bridge individuals to essential care services.
 His unwavering dedication and expertise led him to OnPoint NYC, where he initially took on the role of Care Coordination Manager.
 In this capacity, he spearheaded HIV and Hepatitis C testing and treatment programs, revolutionizing access to vital healthcare services.

 Adrian is a lifelong Bronx resident who started his career in social services in 2005.
 With over 15 years of experience in social services, Adrian is passionate about working with underserved individuals in the same communities he was born and raised in.
 Throughout his career, Adrian has worked throughout the Bronx and Northern Manhattan in various social service roles.
-He has worked at OnPoint NYC since 2018, progressing from Director of Harm Reduction Services at Washington Heights Corner Project (WHCP) to his current role as Director of Clinical and Holistic Health.
+He has worked at OnPoint NYC since 2018, progressing from Director of Harm Reduction Services at Washington Heights Corner Project (WHCP) to his current role as Director of Supportive Services and Holistic Health.

 In his spare time, Adrian enjoys being outdoors, camping, hiking, competitive sports, and raising his daughter Mya, which helps him maintain a balanced perspective in his work.